How to Concatenate Single Quotes in Excel (5 Methods)

 Combine Excel CONCATENATE and CHAR Functions to Insert Single Quotes

-• In the second step, press Enter and drag down the Fill Handle.
+• Press Enter and drag down the fill handle.

 Combine Excel CONCATENATE and CHAR Functions to Insert Single Quotes

-• In the end, the results will look like the picture below.
+• The results will look like the picture below.

 Combine Excel CONCATENATE and CHAR Functions to Insert Single Quotes